Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/06-local-access-point.md

 The Pioreactor has the necessary software and hardware to create the local access point.
 To start the access point:

  - If starting with a new Pioreactor, during software set up:
-    1. Leave the "Configure wireless LAN" unchecked.
+    1. In Raspberry Pi Imager, leave Wi-Fi configuration disabled.
 Continue with the instructions at [Setting up your Raspberry Pi](/user-guide/software-set-up#setting-up-your-raspberry-pis-sd-card).
     2. After the SD card has been written to, remove the SD card from your computer, and immediately insert it back in.
 A `boot` (or `bootfs`) device should be present now that is your SD card.
 If asked to reformat the SD card, select NO.
     3. <ButtonDownloadLocalAccessPointFile/>
     3. Drag/move the downloaded `local_access_point` file to the SD card directory.